Is Cumin Safe For Dogs Plus Spices That Can Be Harmful

 Cinnamon

 In small infrequent doses, cinnamon is touted as an antioxidant, anti-inflammatory, and may even help your dog’s bad breath.
-For me, I don’t give my dog cinnamon as there are other more effective ways to build up immunity, ward off cancers, and keep a dog’s breath fresh.
+Personally, I don’t give my dog cinnamon as there are other more effective ways to build up immunity, ward off cancers, and keep his breath fresh.

 Paprika